 5. Oaxaca Coast & Beaches

-We spent 8 days exploring the best beaches along the Oaxaca coast and think this coastal region is perfect for a Mexico road trip.
+We spent eight days exploring the best beaches along the Oaxaca coast and thought this coastal region was perfect for a Mexico road trip.

 6. Hunting For Mexican Souvenirs In The Oaxaca Countryside

-Oftentimes, these artisan products are made in small villages in the countryside and the only way to reasonably get there is either by organized tour or with your own vehicle.
-We loved having the freedom of having our own vehicle to explore these villages and buy wonderful souvenirs direct from the maker.
+Oftentimes, these artisan products are made in small villages in the countryside, and the only way to reasonably get there is either by organized tour or with your own vehicle.
+We loved having the freedom of having our own vehicle to explore these villages and buy wonderful souvenirs directly from the maker.

-Driving through the Oaxaca countryside, we’ve purchased local Mezcal (similar to Tequila), Alebrijes (hand painted wood carvings), organic coffee, and beautiful naturally dyed, handwoven wool rugs.
-If you are in Oaxaca, picking up Oaxaca rug is a must!
+Driving through the Oaxaca countryside, weโve purchased local Mezcal (similar to Tequila), Alebrijes (hand-painted wood carvings), organic coffee, and beautiful naturally dyed, handwoven wool rugs.
+If you are in Oaxaca, picking up an Oaxaca rug is a must!

-This Mexican state located just west of Mexico City isn’t a popular tourist destination…yet, but our 3-weeks exploring Michoacán in our camper van solidified this state as one of our favorites in Mexico.
-It’s also a perfect state to explore on your own Mexico road trip.
+This Mexican state located just west of Mexico City isnโt a popular tourist destination…yet, but our 3-weeks exploring Michoacรกn in our camper van solidified this state as one of our favorites in Mexico.
+Itโs also a perfect state to explore on your own Mexico road trip.

-We spent 3-weeks traveling around Michoacán state.
+We spent 3-weeks traveling around Michoacรกn state.
 Read our experiences in the article below.

-Whether you love wandering among gorgeous colonial-era architecture, or exploring beautiful countryside towns and villages, or you want to stretch your legs and hike up a volcano.
-Michoacán has the scenic diversity to satisfy your needs.
+Whether you love wandering among gorgeous colonial-era architecture or exploring beautiful countryside towns and villages, or you want to stretch your legs and hike up a volcano.
+Michoacรกn has the scenic diversity to satisfy your needs.

-Or perhaps you love food and are on the hunt for Mexico’s best tacos.
-Some of the most delicious carnitas tacos are located right here in Michoaccán.
+Or perhaps you love food and are hunting for Mexicoโs best tacos.
+Some of the most delicious carnitas tacos are located right here in Michoaccรกn.

-Uruapan, Mexico’s second largest city is also the self-proclaimed “Avocado Capital Of The World”.
-And for $1 USD, you can purchase 1kg of avocados.
+Uruapan, Michoacanโs second largest city, is also the self-proclaimed โAvocado Capital Of The World.โ And for $1 USD, you can purchase 1kg of avocados.
 There is no better avocado deal in the world than here.

-We spent 3-weeks traveling around Michoacán state.
+We spent 3-weeks traveling around Michoacรกn state.
 Read our experiences in the article below.

-Read More: Visiting Michoacán: Best Places, Travel Tips, & Best Tacos!
+Read More: Visiting Michoacรกn: Best Places, Travel Tips, & Best Tacos!

 The growing, roasting, and serving of coffee is serious business in the tiny town of Coatepec, located in the hills of Veracruz state.
 Here you can take a coffee tour at Museo del Cafe, a coffee production facility and museum.

 Head back into town and sip on some of the tastiest coffees in Mexico.
-Our favorite is El Café de Avelino, a hard to find, tiny cafe with a cute interior design and delicious Americanos and Lattes.
+Our favorite is El Cafรฉ de Avelino, a hard-to-find, tiny cafe with a cute interior design and delicious Americanos and Lattes.

-After wandering around Coatepec’s gorgeous zócalo (central plaza), drive over to the neighboring town of Xico.
-This tinier and quieter town gets much less tourists, but produces the best (in our humble opinion) mole in all of Mexico.
+After wandering around Coatepecโs gorgeous zรณcalo (central plaza), drive over to the neighboring town of Xico.
+This tinier and quieter town gets much fewer tourists but produces the best (in our humble opinion) mole in all of Mexico.
 Yes, we think the mole is better here than Oaxaca and Chiapas.

 9. The Chiapas Highlands and Indigenous Communities

-Start your road trip in the Mexican highland town of San Cristóbal de Las Casas and explore the hillside communities from there.
-Whether it’s San Juan de Chamula, Ocosingo, or the beautiful Lagos de Colon and Montebello, there’s lots to do and explore on your Mexico road trip.
+Start your road trip in the Mexican highland town of San Cristรณbal de Las Casas and explore the hillside communities from there.
+Whether it’s San Juan de Chamula, Ocosingo, or the beautiful Lagos de Colon and Montebello, thereโs lots to do and explore on your Mexico road trip.

 10. Mayan Ruins Hopping In The Yucatan Peninsula

-With over 30 MAJOR Maya ruins scattered all across the Yúcatan Peninsula (which also include Campeche & Quintana Roo states), planning your own Mexico road trip to visit several of these ancient archeology sites is a must if you will be in southern Mexico.
+With over 30 MAJOR Maya ruins scattered all across the Yรบcatan Peninsula (including Campeche & Quintana Roo states), planning your own Mexico road trip to visit several of these ancient archeology sites is a must if you will be in southern Mexico.

 There are tourist favorites, like the awesome Chichen Itza and the photogenic ruins in Tulum.
-But there are so many other fantastic Mayan ruins to choose from, like the jungle isolated Calakmul ruins, or the impressive Palenque ruins, or the infrequently visited Edzna ruins, near Campeche.
+But there are so many other fantastic Mayan ruins to choose from, like the jungle-isolated Calakmul ruins, the impressive Palenque ruins, or the infrequently visited Edzna ruins near Campeche.

 11. Merida & Hunting For The Best Cenotes In The Yucatan Peninsula

-Mérida is one of our most favorite cities in Mexico.
-According to Conde Nast, Mérida was voted as the world’s best small city in 2019.
-We think it’s a pretty great city, too!
+Mรฉrida is one of our favorite cities in Mexico.
+According to Conde Nast, Mรฉrida was voted as the worldโs best small city in 2019.
+We think itโs a pretty great city, too!

-But there is so much more to the lesser touristed, western side of the Yúcatan peninsula than this capital city.
-And one of the most popular activities in this region is to go cenote hopping.
+But there is so much more to the lesser touristed, western side of the Yรบcatan peninsula than this capital city.
+One of the most popular activities in this region is cenote hopping.
 Cenotes are sinkholes that have formed from the collapse of limestone bedrock.
-And these resulting swim holes are popular places to visit and cool down during the heat of the day.
-Waters are clear and cool and the limestone caves surrounding the pools are gorgeous.
+These resulting swim holes are popular places to visit and cool down during the day’s heat.
+The waters are clear and cool, and the limestone caves surrounding the pools are gorgeous.

-Visit the Mayan village of Homún, a 1-hour drive from Mérida and spend the day hopping from one cenote to another.
+Visit the Mayan village of Homรบn, a 1-hour drive from Mรฉrida, and spend the day hopping from one cenote to another.

-To learn more about the fantastic city of Mérida and the surrounding cenotes, read our article below.
+To learn more about the fantastic city of Mรฉrida and the surrounding cenotes, read our article below.

-Read More: Visiting Mérida: Top Tips & Planning Ahead
+Read More: Visiting Mรฉrida: Top Tips & Planning Ahead

 12. Drive Onwards To Guatemala!

-And finally, if you find yourself driving near the Mexico/Guatemala border, why not drive into Guatemala and visit Mexico’s lovely neighbor to the south!
-Our favorite Mayan ruin, Tikal, is located in northern Guatemala and two of Guatemala’s most beautiful locations, Antigua & Lake Átitlan, are close to the Mexican border.
+And finally, if you find yourself driving near the Mexico/Guatemala border, why not drive into Guatemala and visit Mexicoโs lovely neighbor to the south?
+Our favorite Mayan ruin, Tikal, is located in northern Guatemala, and two of Guatemalaโs most beautiful locations, Antigua & Lake รtitlan, are close to the Mexican border.

 Even if you are renting a car in Mexico, you can still bring that rental into Guatemala.
 Simply let the car rental company know ahead of time so that they can prepare an affidavit for you to bring to the Guatemala customs at the border.

-We spent 3 months living and traveling in Guatemala in our camper van and loved our time in this country.
+We spent three months living and traveling in Guatemala in our camper van and loved our time there.

 Learn more: